Ravenbrook/mps/procedure/review.rst

 - Write "Answer: <answer>"

-- You can send an answer by some other traceable means and link it.
+- You MAY send an answer by some other traceable means and link it.

 _`.edit.act.imp`: Pass the issue to another person, and ensure they accept it.